Maple Syrup

 Wood Fired in Small Batches

 Once sap is collected from our maple forest known as a sugarbush, the sap is boiled for many hours over a roaring wood fire — a long and tedious process that requires fine attention to detail.
 Sap runs into our tanks with a sugar content of about 2%, which then needs to be concentrated to over 66%.
-This requires a large amount of evaporation, and hours of constant attention.
-The final product is no short of liquid gold: a deep, smoky, and caramelized nectar.
-Our syrup is richer in taste and darker in color than your average Vermont maple.
+The final product is liquid gold: a deep, smoky, and caramelized nectar.
+The syrup is richer in taste and darker in color than your average Vermont maple.

 A Labor of Love

 Approximately forty gallons of pure sap is boiled down to make each gallon of maple syrup.
-During the early spring (when the sap is running and sweetest), the smells of bubbling, boiling sap bring joy as we stoke the fire and gather with friends and family.
+During the early spring (when the sap is running and sweetest), the smells of bubbling, boiling sap bring joy.

-Come and see how we make artisan, small batch, wood fired, maple syrup at Sandiwood Farm the old fashioned way.
-We always welcome visitors during the sugaring season, and always look forward to participating in Vermont’s annual Maple Open House events.
+Come and see how we have made upgrades to our sugarbush to continue the sugaring tradition to be a sustainable farm.
+We always welcome visitors during sugaring and all seasons, and always look forward to participating in Vermont’s annual Maple Open House events.
 If you are too far away to visit, be sure to order some of our fresh Vermont maple syrup for your own kitchen table.

 Taste the Difference